Frequently Asked Questions

 How do I record coursepack copying?

-Through your Access for Copyshops agreement you commit to report and pay for paper coursepacks on a quarterly basis, which includes logging the bibliographic details of copied materials.
+Through your Access for Copyshops agreement you commit to report and pay for paper coursepacks on a quarterly basis, which includes logging the bibliographic details of all published titles in Access Copyright’s repertoire that are copied in the production of coursepacks.

 Through the Access for Copyshops licence agreement, copyshop partners commit to report and pay for paper coursepacks on a quarterly basis.
-This includes submitting bibliographic details about the materials copied.
-To make it easier to log those details and calculate royalties we’ve developed a new logging tool for copyshops.
+This includes submitting bibliographic details of all published titles in Access Copyright’s repertoire that are copied in the production of coursepacks.
+To make it easier to log those details and calculate royalties, we’ve developed a logging tool for copyshops.